- About the company

 - Our partners

-- International certificates
+- International certificates and accreditations

 Azerbaijan Maritime College was placed under control of the Closed Joint Stock Company Azerbaijan Caspian Shipping, in accordance with Decree No. 197 of Cabinet of Ministers of the Republic of Azerbaijan on May 19, 2016, and was renamed as Azerbaijan Maritime College under Azerbaijan State Marine Academy.